 To confirm the truck hadn’t reached the end of its usable life, I consulted with many frame, body, and engine specialists about potential repairs.
 They assured me it could live on and serve our town for many years to come.

 If I could convince the mayor and council that refurbishing the truck would be half the cost of buying one, we’d have the third and final truck to complete our fleet.
 While presenting the idea, some were automatically on board while others had questions like, “Are we sure we want to put that much money into a truck that’s more than two decades old?”

-Refurbishing the 1990 rear loader saved about $125,000.
-Repairing the 1991 rear loader enabled us to collect more brush and bulk trash.
-But maintaining a public works fleet isn’t just about the dollars you spend.
+Refurbishing the 1990 rear-loader saved about $125,000.
+Repairing the 1991 rear-loader enabled us to collect more brush and bulk trash.
+But maintaining a public works fleet isn’t just about the money you spend.
 Having the equipment you need to do the job is a priceless investment, and buying new isn’t always the answer.